brodiembusby/Portfolio/README.md

 # Portfolio
-A group of sprints each of about two weeks at a time to push myexperience
+A group of sprints each of about two weeks at a time to push my experience